 This course covers the historical and contemporary theories of Early Childhood and widely accepted developmental theories including its empirical influences underlying the evidence-based practices used in the field.
 Candidates study philosophical and legal precedents for early intervention and education at both the federal and state levels.
 Candidates will learn about the IDEA law, the Americans with Disabilities Act (1990) and Autism as it has been redefined in the DSM5.
 Candidates will study and learn about the process of identification for early intervention for students prenatal through age 5.
-Candidates will learn about the integral nature of parental/guardian involvement.
+Candidates will learn about the interconnectedness of the IFSP, Transition and IEP process with an emphasis on the integral nature of parental/guardian involvement.
 There will be discussions of appropriate supports and strategies to support infants and young children in various settings.
 Candidates will study the Infant/Toddler Learning and Developmental Foundations and the Preschool Learning Foundations to develop a strong knowledge of developmental steps and growth and its implication on creating developmentally and functionally appropriate goals and outcomes.